placeholder_200x200

 Beginning Band

-• Students will learn musical concepts and values including ensemble playing, steady beat, playing in tune, accurate articulation and note reading, and expressive musical phrasing.
+• Students will learn musical concepts and values, including ensemble playing, steady beat, playing in tune, accurate articulation, note reading, and expressive musical phrasing.

 • Students will learn how to practice individually.